 - Support of Bishop Pate’s (Diocese of Des Moines) statements on immigration

-- Participation in rallies such as the recent “No Hate Rally” in August 2017 in Davenport, Iowa.
+- Participation in rallies such as the recent “No Hate Rally” in August 2017 and in June 2018 a protest about how our country handles asylum seekers and the separation of children from their parents.

 - Sisters write or call their legislators expressing their concerns about current situations as they arise.